eachristgr/Computer-Architecture/Lab01/README.md

 ( b ) In the file **stats.txt** in line 14 system.cpu_cluster.cpus.committedInsts, shows that the number of instructions committed is **5028**.

 ( c ) In the file **stats.txt** in line 493 system.cpu_cluster.l2.overall_accesses::total, shows that the number of overall (read+write) accesses to L2 cache is **479**.
-If this value can not be accessed, we can copmput it by collecting information from the other caches.
+If this value can not be accessed, we can comput it by collecting information from the other caches.

 ### 3. In-Order CPU Models
 Gem5 supports, among others, in-order CPU models.
 In-order means that they execute the instructions by the order they arrive to the CPU.
 We give a small description of 3 of them: